 The majestic "City of Sails" is surrounded by water, which defines its sparkling appeal.
 The magnificent harbour is reminiscent of other famous waterside cities, but with its own unique charm.
-The site of the 2000 & 2003 America’s Cup, Auckland has a rich maritime history, shaping their identity as a seafaring nation.
+Auckland has a rich maritime history, shaping its identity as a seafaring city.
 Auckland is relatively small geographically, which makes it a pleasure to explore on foot and with its dynamic population the city has more of a cosmopolitan, sophisticated feel to it and with an easy, friendly atmosphere.

 New Zealand Dollar (NZD) = 100 cents

 National Business Review,

 Sunday Star Times

 Typical hours for shops are 9am-6pm weekdays, with an earlier closing on weekends but many shops stay open late on Thursday and Friday.
 Banks